Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 3 changes

-FAQs about the train journey from Genoa to Le Puy-en-Velay
+What do people frequently ask about the train journey from Genoa to Le Puy-en-Velay?

 Want to know more about your journey from Genoa to Le Puy-en-Velay?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.